Modern Slavery Statement

 1.5 The Senior Leadership Team are responsible for supply chain verification for existing and future suppliers in relation to the Modern Slavery Act.

-1.6 All Team Leaders, Heads of Department, Senior Managers and the board will have training on modern slavery and the implications for the Company.
+1.6 All Team Leaders, Heads of Department, Senior Managers and the Senior Leadership Team will have training on modern slavery and the implications for the Company.

 Training